Build a receiver

 }

-These types are meant to represent the entities as they are within the system being observed and they contain information that would be quite meaningful to be added to the traces as part of the Resource definition.
-You will add some helper functions to generate the instances of those types.
+These types are meant to represent the entities as they appear in the system being observed.
+They contain information that would be quite meaningful to add to the traces as part of the Resource definition.
+You will add some helper functions to generate the instances of these types.

-Here is what the model.go file will look with the helper functions:
+Here is what the model.go file will look like with the added helper functions:

 tailtracer/model.go